 The vertical model domain extends to a depth of 100m below the surface, with a vertical discretization of 0.1 m within the uppermost 1.5 m to resolve the active layer in detail.
 In deeper layers, discretization gradually increases up to a spacing of 10 m for the lowermost grid cells.
-A constant model time step of 1 hour (3600 sec) is employed in the time routine, which simplifies massively parallel application as required in Permafrost CCI.
-In year 1, the model was initialized to steady-state condition for the first two model years (2004 and 2004), following the computationally efficient step-wise spin-up procedure outlined in Westermann et al. (2013), which can estimate both the steady-state thermal gradient in deeper layers and the "transient" steady-state in the upper layers.
-Initialization with only two model years is clearly problematic, but inevitable due to the short time series of only 15 years (2003-2017).
-In year 2, this problem has been overcome by initializing model runs already in 1980 and running transiently until the first epoch 1997, which so that a spin-up period of more than ten years is available.
-In year 3, this will be further improved by initializing the ground temperature profile already before 1980.
-For this purpose, we compute air temperature and precipitation anomalies between the epochs 1958 to 1980 (epoch 1) and 1980 to 1985 (epoch 2) from the ERA 40 reanalysis.
-These anomalies are then superimposed over the first five years of the model forcing (1980 to 1985) to generate an initial spin-up data set representing average temperature and precipitation conditions from 1958 to 1980.
-After this, the year 2 spin-up with a consistent dataset from 1980 to 1997 is performed.
-This procedure has the potential to improve permafrost extent especially at the southern boundary, e.g. in peatland areas.
+A constant model time step of 1 hour (3600 sec) is employed in the time routine, which simplifies massively parallel application as required in Permafrost_cci.
+Model initialization follows the computationally accelerated step-wise spin-up procedure outlined in Westermann et al. (2023), which can estimate both the steady-state thermal gradient in deeper layers and the "transient" steady-state in the upper layers.
+For this purpose, we use ERA-5 reanalysis data for the five-year period 1980 to 1984, but with average values adapted to ERA-5 data from the 30-year period 1950 to 1979, so that the model spin-up reflects the average climate conditions for this earliest period for which reliable reanalysis data are available.
+With the model initialized to this 1950 to 1979 state, transient runs are performed with data from 1980 until 1997, allowing for an additional spin-up period of 17 years.
+It must be emphasized air temperatures from ERA-5, which drive the model at its upper boundary, are downscaled with MODIS LST data for the overlap period 2003 to 2021 (Sect.
+4.2.1), so that the information from these EO data sets is contained in the entire model run, including the model spin-up.